wynnson/Grid-Traveler/README.md

 </div>

 ## Description
-A simple 2d grid traveler with pygame to visualize traditional graph traversal algorithms:
+A simple 2d grid traveler with pygame to visualize traditional graph traversal algorithms on both weighted and unweighted graphs:

 - A* (L1 / L2 heuristics)
 - (Dijkstra's) UCS